EcoRegen-Alliance/backend-workflow/readme.md

 - `/verifier`: Contains logic for verifier-related services.
   - `verifierService.js`: Handles data verification and verifier account totals.
 - `app.js`: The main application file that configures the server and initializes the necessary components.

+## Changes and Updates

+- Added new routes in `routes/adminRoutes.js` for admin-related operations, such as listing admins and nodes.
+- Introduced `routes/nodeRegistrationRoutes.js` for handling node registration routes.
+- Restructured the `models` directory to have a `User` subdirectory containing user-related models:
+  - Added `models/User/adminModel.js` for handling admin data interactions.
+  - Added `models/User/index.js` to export all user models.
+  - Moved `investorModel.js`, `nodeModel.js`, and `verifierModel.js` to the `User` subdirectory.
+- Updated `controllers/adminController.js` to include functions for listing admins, adding admins, and listing nodes.
+- Modified `controllers/nodeController.js` to include functions for registering nodes and submitting node data.
+- Updated `db/mockDatabase.json` to include sample data for nodes and registrations.

 ## Logic Flow and Interactions